 3) Keep your hair in protective styles

 If you have seen any of these tips before then great, please continue to use that tip.
-However, if you haven’t seen any of these then try them out and see what you think.
+However, if you haven’t seen any of these later try them out and see what you think.

-- 1 Heat up your conditioner:
+- 1 Heat your conditioner:

 - 2 Don’t Moisturize on Dry Hair:

 - 2.3 Pre-poo with olive oil